This page is sponsored by:

 biography

-Born in Sweden in October 1903, B-movie legend Tor Johnson began his studio wrestling career in the 1940s as "The Swedish Angel," after doing many bit parts and uncredited appearances in films in the 1930s.
-By virtue of his rather frightening visage and enormous 300+ pound frame, he gained a sort of notoriety in 1950s horror and science fiction movies, especially the films of Ed Wood.
-Interestingly, Johnson had a longer and more successful career in Hollywood than most of Wood's other regulars, making many films and a number of appearances on TV in the 1950s and early 1960s.
+Vampira and Tor Johnson Born Karl Oscar Tore Johansson in Stockholm, Sweden on October 19, 1903, B-movie legend Tor Johnson began his studio wrestling career in the 1940s as "The Swedish Angel," after doing many bit parts and uncredited appearances in films in the 1930s.
+His first film was the Warner Bros./First National drama Registered Nurse (1934; with Bebe Daniels, Lyle Talbot, and Sidney Toler).
+By virtue of his potentially frightening visage, height, and weight, he appeared in numerous films.
+Becoming a cult figure in death, Johnson's 1950s and 1960s horror and science fiction movies, especially the films of Edward D. Wood Jr, have ensured Johnson's cult actor status.
+Several key films starring Johnson, including Plan Nine from Outer Space (1959; with Bela Lugosi and Gregory Walcott), entered the public domain in the 1970s and 1980s and saw lots of late-night television airplay.
+Interestingly, Johnson had a longer and more successful career in Hollywood than most of Wood's other regulars, acting in many films and making a number of appearances on TV into the early 1960s.

-Today, Tor Johnson is probably best known for his appearances in the Ed Wood classics Bride of the Monster (1955; with Bela Lugosi and Dolores Fuller) and Plan Nine from Outer Space (1959; with Gregory Walcott and Dudley Manlove).
-However, thanks to Mystery Science Theater 3000, some of Johnson's other films have been rediscovered by cult film fans, such as The Unearthly (1957; with John Carradine, Sally Todd and Allison Hayes) and The Beast from Yucca Flats (1961; directed by Coleman Francis).
+Today, Johnson is best known for his appearances in the Edward D. Wood Jr classics Bride of the Monster (1955; with Bela Lugosi and Dolores Fuller) and Plan Nine from Outer Space (1959).
+However, thanks to Mystery Science Theater 3000, some of Johnson's other films have been rediscovered by cult film fans, such as The Unearthly (1957; with John Carradine, Sally Todd and Allison Hayes) and The Beast of Yucca Flats (1961; directed by Coleman Francis).

 the films of tor johnson